-Through the 2016 season his men's teams have won 13 New England regional titles plus five runners-up and four thirds, 15 NESCAC titles and 8 ECAC titles, garnering Farwell nine regional coach of the year honors, most recently for the 2015 and 2013 seasons.
+Through the 2019 season his men's teams have won 14 NCAA New England regional titles plus they have claimed five runners-up and four thirds, 18 NESCAC titles and 8 ECAC titles, garnering Farwell nine regional coach of the year honors, most recently for the 2015 and 2013 seasons.
 He was named 1994 National Coach of the Year after leading the Williams men to the first of its two NCAA championships.

 In 2015, Farwell's Eph men's team finished second at the NCAA Championships, just nine points from the title, while his Eph women's team won the NCAA title by a margin of 98 points.
 The combined finish of the 2015 Eph teams was the best combined finish in Eph history.

 Since 1993 the men's teams have finished in the top ten 20 times: 1st, 1st, 2nd, 2nd 3rd, 3rd, 3rd, 3rd, 4th, 5th, 5th, 5th, 6th, 6th, 7th, 7th, 8th, 9th, 9th and 10th at the NCAA championship meet.